codewithher/CWH-Scripts/_2023/Web-C4C/1-Script.md

 - Cookies can be defined with 3 characteristics
 	- What they're made of
+		- Structure
+			- Butter
+			- Flour
+			- Eggs
+		- Content
+			- Sugar
+			- Chocolate Chip
+			- Peanut Butter
 	- How they look
+		- Shape
+		- Color
+		- Arrangement of content
 	- The science we used to make them
+		- Recipe
+		- Time spent in the oven
+		- Effects
+			- how soft or crunchy it is
+			- how hot it is
 - Websites can also be defined by 3 characteristics
 	- What they're made of
+		- These ingredients are described by a file called HTML
 	- How they look
+		- The appearance are described in a file called CSS
 	- The science we used to make them
+		- The science and movement and characteristics of the cookie can be changed with JavaScript

 ![[2-Website_Analogy.canvas|Website-Analogy]]